Can I Get a Hardship License?

 However, only your driving privileges in Louisiana can be suspended by the Louisiana Department of Public Safety.
 If you are licensed to drive in another state, Louisiana DPS cannot suspend your ability to drive there.

 A hardship license is a license which is given to someone who has had his license seized or suspended.
-This license is only given to that person if there is enough proof to show that without the use of his or her driving skills, he or she would not be able to live life the way they ought to.
+This license is only given to that person if there is enough proof to show that without the use of his or her driving ability, he or she would not be able to live life the way they ought to.

 The hardship license would allow them to drive at restricted periods.
 For example, it could allow you to drive yourself to work and back.
 You could also be allowed to pick up your groceries with the aid of the car and so much more.